mvenkatapraveen/Documentation/pyspark/df_sql&dsl_basics.md

 ```
 ### _Output Data Frame Views_
-When the prerequisite code is executed, following data frames are displayed.
+When the prerequisite code is executed, following data frames are created and displayed.

 **DF View:**
 | id|     tdate|amount|     category|       product|spendby|